The Best Places to Visit in Vietnam Complete Guide

 The Vinpearl Amusement Park on Hon Tre Island is also a great spot to spend a few hours – be sure to visit the massive aquarium and get a bird’s-eye view of the bay by cable car!

-Besides these, Nha Trang also offers visitors a glimpse into past traditions and boasts with some great outdoor activities.
-Pop by the religious towers of Po Nagar Cham Towers for breathtaking views over the Cai River and a peek into this religious Hindu place of worship.
-If you have a bit more time, consider visiting the Ba Ho Waterfalls for a quick dip in the cool mountain waters or better yet, head to the Hon Khoi Salt Fields for amazing photo ops.
+Besides these, Nha Trang also offers visitors a glimpse into age-old traditions and boasts some great outdoor activities.
+Pop by the religious towers of Po Nagar Cham Towers for breathtaking views over the Cai River and a peek into this Hindu holy place of worship.
+If you have a bit more time, consider visiting the Ba Ho Waterfalls for a quick dip in the fresh mountain waters or better yet, head to the Hon Khoi Salt Fields for fantastic photo ops.

 Visiting the nearby hot springs and chilling in a mud bath is another popular treat in Nha Trang.
 So if you fancy getting yourself covered in mud definitely give it a try!